GluuFederation/flex/docs/admin/admin-ui/introduction.md

 # Gluu Flex Admin UI

-Gluu Flex Admin UI is a web interface to simplify the management and configuration of your Authentication Server.
-It is one of the key services of Gluu Flex that enables viewing and editing of configuration properties, interception scripts, clients, users, metrics etc in one place.
+Gluu Flex Admin UI is a web interface to simplify the management and configuration of your Janssen Authentication Server.
+One of the key services offered by Gluu Flex is the ability to view and edit configuration properties, interception scripts, clients, users, metrics, and more, all in one place.
 This user-friendly interface facilitates interaction with the Jans Auth Server through a REST API layer known as the Jans Config API.

 ![image](../../assets/admin-ui/design-auth-server-interaction.png)